-Current committee members whose terms conclude at the 2019 ALA Annual Conference should submit a new volunteer form if they wish to be considered for reappointment.
-The online volunteer form closes February 15, 2019, and most committee appointment offers will be sent in April and May 2019.
+Current committee members whose terms conclude at the 2020 ALA Annual Conference should submit a new volunteer form if they wish to be considered for reappointment.
+The online volunteer form closes February 14, and most committee appointment offers will be sent in April and May 2020.

-Onsite attendance at the ALA Midwinter Meeting and the ALA Annual Conference is not a requirement of committee service.
-However, members of all ACRL committees, task forces, and similar bodies are expected to fully participate in the work of the group, whether it be working virtually or face-to-face.
+Members of all ACRL committees, task forces, and similar bodies are expected to fully participate in the work of the group, whether it be working virtually or face-to-face.
+However, much work can be done virtually and onsite attendance at the ALA Midwinter Meeting and the ALA Annual Conference is not a requirement of committee service.